dxu/noir/README.md

 ### Setup

 - Before doing anything else, make sure you have installed the necessary **Dependencies** listed above.
-- `git clone` this repository.
-- `cd` into the repository.
-- Run `yarn` to fetch the external packages used.
+- Run `yarn` in the root directory to fetch the external packages used.

 ### Rebuild your cart